Nigerians in Abuja, Kano, and Lagos are worried about the scarcity of the Central Bank of Nigeria (CBN)’s redesigned N200, N500, and N1,000 banknotes.

 CBN also emphasised that there will be no extension after the January 31, 2023 deadline.
 It said: “There will be no extension, so citizens are advised to ensure they deposit all the N200, N500 and N1, 000 banknotes in their possession before the deadline of January 31, 2023.”

-On December 22, 2022, the Deputy Governor of CBN, Aisha Ahmad, while briefing the House of Representatives on the redesigned naira on behalf of the Central Bank governor, Godwin Emefiele, said 500 million mint notes were ordered by the bank.
+On December 22, 2022, the Deputy Governor of CBN, Aisha Ahmad, briefed the House of Representatives on the redesigned naira on behalf of the Central Bank governor, Godwin Emefiele, and said the bank ordered 500 million mint notes.

 She, however, did not state how much those notes were worth.